ekeih/alerticular/README.md

 ## Configure Alertmanager

 Please refer to the [upstream documentation](https://prometheus.io/docs/alerting/latest/configuration) for a full reference of the available Alertmanager options.
-Alertmanager is able to call a webhook to send alerts and Alerticular is able to receive, parse and forward those.
+Alertmanager is able to call a webhook to send alerts and Alerticular is able to receive and parse those.
 Alerticular supports [a few different URL formats to receive messages](./alerticular/webhook.py#L41).
 The most verbose format is `http://host:8080/from/{source}/to/{chat}/on/{target}`, so to send an Alertmanager alert to a Telegram user with the chat ID 12345678 the URL would be `https://alerticular.alerticular:8080/from/alertmanager/to/12345678/on/telegram` (assuming Alerticular is running in Kubernetes cluster in a namespace called `alerticular`).
 In Alertmanager the configuration could look like this:

 ```
 route: